Bumbi-dev/Normal-Clicker/README.md

 ## How to Play

+- Go to https://man-te.itch.io/normal-clicker and download the project or open it in an IDE.
 - Click buttons.
 - To maintain the intended experience avoid peeking at the source code or using an autoclicker.